rh1111/encryption-decryption/README.md

 ### Key

-PhpCrypt uses a secret key to encrypt and decrypt data.
+CryptFactory uses a secret key to encrypt and decrypt data.
 You can pass this key to `Crypt` instances or let it to generates a random one.
 To get the generated key, you can call `getKey()` method.
 To set your custom key, you can call `setKey()` method or pass it via constructor.